-This course will introduce the basics information of human biology as a foundational subject for Oriental medical practice.
-It will examine the biological concepts, fundamentals of living systems, cellular structure and function, metabolisms, evolutionary biology, and reproduction among many other topics.
+This course will introduce the basic information of biology as a foundational subject for Oriental medical practice.
+It will examine the basic concepts such as cellular structure and function, basic cellular metabolism, and fundamentals of living systems covering selected topics relevant to health sciences.